hackle/blog-rust/raw/parsec-aoc.md

 See what trips it up?
 It's the `-` between the digits and letters. `Parsec` will try to get a `->` but fails after `-`, back-tracking required!

-We need to apply the `try` trick.
+Applying the `try` trick fixes the problem.

 ```haskell
 ghci> parse (many (digit <* optional (try (string "->"))) <> string "-" <>  many (letter <* optional (string "->"))) "" "1->2->3->9-a->b->c->d"
 Right "1239-abcd"
 ```

 Verbosity is the price we pay for precision and clarity.
-Of course, any code more serious than suited for the REPL should be formatted for better reading experience.
+Of course, any code suited more than the REPL should be formatted for better reading experience.

 ## Don't "try" too hard

-It would be obvious but worth calling out using "try" too liberally will result in noisy code, but also "back-tracking" does not come for free - it can be expensive to throw away the result of failed computation.
+It would be obvious but worth calling out, using "try" too liberally will not only result in noisy code and confusing errors, but also performance issues.
 Consider,

 ```haskell
 ghci> parse (try (string "Hello World!") <|> string "Hello Space!") "(any source)" "Hello Space!"